 A past-due account becomes delinquent after 30 days.
-At this time, the account will be referred to a collection agency unless arrangements are made with the Bursar's Office.
+At this time, the account will be referred to a collection agency unless arrangements are made with Student Business Services.
 Collection agency charges will be added to the account.

-Regular student account balances, Perkins Student Loan balances, and fines accumulated as a result of failure to adhere to the established procedures of the University, such as Library and Security regulations, or any other policy establishing regulations for the protection of University property, become collectible by the Bursar's Office, and, if not collected, shall constitute a delinquent account.
+Regular student account balances, Perkins Student Loan balances, and fines accumulated as a result of failure to adhere to the established procedures of the University, such as Library and Security regulations, or any other policy establishing regulations for the protection of University property, become collectible by Student Business Services, and, if not collected, shall constitute a delinquent account.